ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 In this example, the function `f` has a region where the allocation for the complex computation occurs.
 This region is terminated by `exclave_`, releasing all temporary allocations.
-Both `None` and `Some x` are considered "local" relative to the outer region and are allowed to be returned.
-In summary, the temporary allocations in the `f`'s region are promptly released, and the result allocation in the caller's region is returned.
+Both `None` and `Some x` are allocated in the caller's stack frame and are allowed to be returned.
+In summary, the temporary allocations in the `f`'s region are promptly released, and the result allocated in the caller's region is returned.

 Here is another example in which the stack usage can be improved asymptotically by delaying `exclave_`: